 (1) Registration information.
 To register, a regulated or opt-in party must submit the following to DEQ:

-(a) Company identification, including a physical and mailing address, phone number, e-mail address and a contact name.
+(a) Company information including physical and mailing addresses, phone and fax numbers, e-mail addresses, primary and legal contact names and any applicable DEQ or EPA ID numbers.

-(b) The fuel type(s) that will be sold, supplied or offered for sale in Oregon.
+(b) The fuel type(s) that will be imported or produced in Oregon.

-(c) The producer of the fuel, including its physical address and a contact name, for each fuel type.
+(c) The producer of the biofuel, including each producer’s physical address and the EPA company and facility ID numbers, for each fuel type.

-(d) The regulated or opt-in party’s proposed carbon intensity value for each fuel type.
+(d) The proposed carbon intensity value, for each fuel type.
 The proposed carbon intensity value must be:

 (A) A statewide carbon intensity value for any fuel listed under OAR 340-253-0400(1);